sagemath/trac_to_gh/Issue 2566.md

 # Issue 2566: [with patch, needs review] fix type of "size" in graph_isom and binary_code

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2566

 Original creator: rlm